-You can save time by filling out the paperwork before your appointment or you can do it at our office if you choose.
+You can fill out the paperwork before your appointment or do it at our office if you choose.
 To fill it out now, choose the appropriate category below.
 This will open a new window you can print from (for your safety and privacy we currently do not have an option to upload your personal information).
 If you do not see your specific problem, then chose the "other" tab .
 Not sure if we treat what your complaint is?
-Feel free to give us a call.
+Feel free to give us a call (907) 561-1711.
 Generally if it involves a bone, muscle, or joint, we can treat it!

 - your ID or a copy of it.